 Do you have questions about program content?
 Email us.

 Learn the how and whys of howling and other wolf vocalizations.
-After an indoor presentation on wolf communication, travel by vehicle into the Superior National Forest with your educator and howl to a local pack.
+After an indoor presentation on wolf communication, follow our educator in the International Wolf Center van into the Superior National Forest and howl to a local wolf pack.
 Minimal walking involved.

 An indoor, introductory program on wolf research methods is followed by field application off-site location to try to locate a radio-collared wolf in the wild.
 Some light hiking involved.